 Ms. Lee does not have any family relationship with any Director and/or major shareholder nor any conflict of interest with the Company.
 She does not hold any shares in the Company and its subsidiary companies.
 She has not been convicted of any offence within the past five (5) years other than traffic offences, if any, as well as any public sanction or penalty imposed by the relevant regulatory bodies.

-Ms. Lee attended three (3) out of the four (4) Board meetings held during the financial year ended 31 March 2023 since her appointment.
+Ms. Lee attended all four (4) Board meetings held during the financial year ended 31 March 2024

 Dato' Dr. Lim Weng Khuan (Independent Non-Executive Director)